-The programme recognises creativity as an important factor in scientific innovation.
-It aims to be a place where students, artists and scientists conduct research by creating innovative solutions, inspired by results and principles of science.
+In the Media Technology master's programme we offer you a place where students, artists and scientists do research by creating innovative solutions, inspired by results and principles of science.
 To achieve this, the curriculum focuses on creative exploration and on the understanding of science and technology.
-The programme encourages its students to draw from the knowledge available throughout Leiden University and the Art Science Interfaculty in The Hague.
-Key concepts throughout the programme are creativity, technology and scientific research.
-The programme’s goal is to stimulate innovation and creativity in scientific research by the innovative application of technology.
-Media Technology can be said to deliver ‘autonomous scientists’, just as art academies deliver autonomous artists.
+The programme encourages you to draw from the knowledge available throughout Leiden University and the ArtScience programme of the Royal Academy of Arts in The Hague.
+After graduation, you are prepared for any future career involving creative and critical thinking, and in particular for a future in scientific research.

-2 reasons to study Media Technology at Leiden University
+Why study Media Technology at Leiden University?